-and we recover the exact same conditions as for the notion of extendible quantum channels~\cite[Definition 5]{kaur18}.
-The same type of symmetrization as in the plain setting (Section~\ref{sec:higherlevels-plain}) can be performed, under which one can see that the condition $Z_{AB_1B_2}=\frac{1_{AB_1B_2}}{d_Ad_B^2}$ is redundant.
+and we recover the exact same conditions as for the notion of extendible channels~\cite[Definition 5]{kaur18}.

-\subsection{Numerical examples}
+\section{Numerical examples}

-\subsubsection{Methods}
+\subsection{Methods}

-In this section we present the proof of concept numerics we implemented to test the low levels of our hierarchy.
-The experiments have been done in MATLAB using the QETLAB library~\cite{referenceQETLAB}, CVX~\cite{referenceCVX}, MOSEK~\cite{mosek17}, and SDPT3~\cite{Toh2012}.
-As discussed in Lemma~\ref{lem:rank-loop}, the authors of~\cite{Navascues09} gave a rank loop condition to certify that a certain level of the hierarchy already gives the optimal value.
-We restate the condition here in the exact form needed for quantum error correction.
+In the following we present the proof of concept numerics we implemented to test the low levels of our hierarchy for the application of approximate quantum error correction.
+The experiments have been done in MATLAB using the QETLAB library~\cite{referenceQETLAB}, CVX~\cite{referenceCVX}, MOSEK~\cite{mosek17}, and SDPT3~\cite{Toh2012}.\footnote{All our code is available at https://github.com/FrancescoBorderi/Quantum-SDPs.} As discussed in Lemma~\ref{lem:rank-loop}, the authors of~\cite{Navascues09} gave a rank loop condition to certify that a certain level of the hierarchy already gives the optimal value.
+We restate the condition here in the exact form needed for approximate quantum error correction.

 \begin{lemma} Let $W_{A\bar A(B\bar B)_1^n}=\mathcal{U}_{(B\bar B)_1^n}^\pi\left(W_{A\bar A(B\bar B)_1^n}\right)$ for all $\pi\in\mathfrak{S}_n$ and fixed $0\leq k\leq n$ such that $W_{A\bar A(B\bar B)_1^n}^{T_{(B\bar B)_{k+1}^n}}\succeq0$.
 If we have